As summer fades into the rearview mirror, the travel industry finds itself in a bit of a flux.

-On the other hand, pandemic concerns continue to fluctuate and cause uncertainty, forcing both lodging providers and travelers to remain flexible and open-minded.
+On the other hand, pandemic concerns still dominated vacation rental summer news and continue to cause uncertainty, forcing both lodging providers and travelers to remain flexible and open-minded.

 So what’s new?
-Here’s a roundup of the latest travel trends and industry news:
+Here’s a roundup of vacation rental summer news and the latest travel industry trends:

 In the Spring, Expedia—like many others—was still trying to answer the question, “Who’s going to travel in 2021?”
 Their research revealed key generational differences, as well as just how effective promotions and merchandising opportunities are for lodging providers hoping to target specific audiences.

 Expedia’s latest data reveals some promising figures: more than 75% of Expedia’s American survey respondents claim that they will travel in the next year, with 67% of Canadians on the same trajectory.
 Here’s another interesting note: in Q2, booking patterns shifted noticeably to cities, with places like San Diego, Chicago, and New York re-establishing their place atop the travel mantel as travelers grew increasingly comfortable in urban settings.